gannonprudhomme/Flokk/README.md

 ![Camera](https://i.imgur.com/Vjm5Cgw.png)

 ## About
-The Flokk iOS Application is owned by Flokk LLC, which is founded by [Jared Heyen](https://github.com/heyenhigher)(CEO and UI/UX Designer) and Gannon Prudhomme(CTO and Lead Programmer).
+The Flokk iOS Application is owned by Flokk LLC, which is founded by [Jared Heyen](https://github.com/heyenhigher)(CEO and UI/UX Designer) and Gannon Prudhomme(CTO and Lead Developer).